 Heatmaps

-A heatmap is a visualization (using colors) which demonstrates how users are interacting with your UI.
+A heatmap is a visualization (using colors) that demonstrates how users are interacting with your UI.
 They show clear evidence of which parts of your product your users engage with.

 There are many types of heatmaps: feature click maps, hover maps, eye-tracking maps, and scroll maps.
 They are all useful for product teams – and can help them make targeted improvements – but must be considered carefully.